 - 1. Stay focused.
-The Company executes its strategy by building a best-in-class Core real estate portfolio with meaningful concentrations of assets in the nation's most dynamic corridors, making profitable opportunistic and value-add investments through our Strategic Capital Platform, maintaining a strong balance sheet, and energizing the Acadia team. - 2.
+The Company executes its strategy by building a best-in-class Core real estate portfolio with meaningful concentrations of assets in the nation's most dynamic corridors, making profitable opportunistic and value-add investments through our Investment Management Platform, maintaining a strong balance sheet, and energizing the Acadia team. - 2.
 Maintain discipline.
 The very nature of the Company's business is long-term, with horizons measured in years, not quarters.
 The Company waits patiently for the right opportunities to present themselves and makes strategic decisions that are driven by its commitment to sustain growth over the long term. - 3.
 Provide value.
 The Company believes that the value it consistently creates and delivers is one of the attributes most admired by its varied constituency, consumers who shop in its centers, retailers who lease its properties, loyal shareholders who rely on its expertise, business partners and the talented employees who are the face of Acadia.

-2023 Performance Highlights
+2024 Performance Highlights

-In 2023, we delivered strong leasing results, tracking towards the high end of set funds from operations ("FFO") and leverage goals, outperformed the majority of our peer set in total shareholder return, while fully deploying the remainder of Fund V across three assets.
-Our 2023 financial and operational performance was highlighted by growth including:
+In 2024, we delivered strong performance from all of the key drivers of our business.
+We delivered strong leasing results, tracking towards the high end of funds from operations ("FFO") and leverage goals, and outperformed our peer set in total shareholder return ("TSR").